hanyuhanyuhanyu/GodzamoKrazy/README.md

 * **Auto Bulkbuy** This sets the bulk buy mode directly after ascending only.
 It does not carry over on reloads.
 If some buildings are capped, it will temporarily bypass bulk buy for those if they are near the cap.
 * **Auto Buy All Upgrades** This will effectively hit the 'buy all upgrades' button as many times as it can until at least one prestige level (heavenly chip) is earned.
 * **Autoascend** This is mainly useful if you're grinding out ascensions for Endless Cycle, or want to build up your HC boost.
 Note that it can take a few seconds before the upgrade screen disappears each ascension, the transition isn't instantaneous.
 * **Autopop Wrinklers** Pop any wrinklers, either the moment they appear, or when they have eaten enough to provide a decent bonus toward the next purchase.
-This is ignored during Halloween and Easter season as long as halloween cookies and eggs are still not found.
+This is ignored during the Halloween and Easter seasons as long as some halloween cookies and eggs are still not found.
 * **Save Shiny Wrinklers** This overrides the Autopop function for the shiny wrinkler, and will also prevent the Grandmapocalypse from ever ending, if enabled.
 * **Autoharvest Sugar Lump** Will harvest a lump as soon as it is safe to do so (ripe).
 It can also swap in Rigidel automatically to make the harvest occur up to one hour early.
 * **Auto-Dragon's Curve** Will swap the dragon aura to Dragon's Curve when a lump is harvested, to try to get an unusual type.
 Can also swap in Reality Bending at the same time for an ever bigger chance at unusual lumps.
 Enabling DC at harvest increases your _average_ number lumps over time (as long as the game is open) by 3,5%, using DC and RB increases this to 3.8%!